openwallet-foundation-labs/vc-api/README.md

 - Uses **in-memory DB** for now for app execution and tests.
 The rationale for this for executions that, as the app is only being used in a demo context, it is not necessary to persist data between executions.
 The rationale for this for tests (rather than mocking the db) is that it speeds test writing time, elimates mocking boilerplate and possibly buggy DB mocks.
+- Keep the key module separate from the DID module because it's plausible that key module will be provided by a different service (i.e. a dedicated KMS) at some point

 ## Relationship to other EWF components